Grand Canyon Skywalk: Hualapai

 Opponents within the tribe view the project as disturbing sacred ground.
 Supporters within the tribe counter that it is an opportunity to generate much-needed cash to combat serious problems that plague the small 2,000-resident reservation, including a 50% unemployment rate, widespread alcoholism, and poverty.
 Other tribal members are happy with the Skywalk, but they have expressed concern over future development.
 They are also concerned about the potential lack of sustainability because the water used in the development is not taken from the Colorado River but trucked in from elsewhere.

-Effective February 7, 2012 certain members of the Hualapai Tribal Council, without prior notice, seized control of the Skywalk which was built and previously run by Grand Canyon Skywalk Development (GCSD), a Las Vegas, Nevada corporation.
-Currently Grand Canyon Skywalk Development is not in charge of daily operations at the Skywalk.
-GCSD was awarded 28 million dollars in damages by an arbitration board, which was upheld in U.S. District Court in February 2013.
+Effective February 7, 2012, certain members of the Hualapai Tribal Council, without prior notice, seized control of the Skywalk which was built and previously run by Grand Canyon Skywalk Development (GCSD), a Las Vegas, Nevada, corporation.
+GCSD is no longer in charge of daily operations at the Skywalk.
+GCSD was awarded $28 million in damages by an arbitration board, which was upheld in U.S. District Court in February 2013.

 Environmentalists

-People outside of the tribe, including Arizona environmental groups and former National Park officials, have expressed concern about the project's obtrusiveness in the natural environment, considering it a defacement of a national treasure.
-Former Grand Canyon National Park Superintendent Robert Arnberger has described the development as "the equivalent of an upscale carnival ride," adding that he has been unable to resolve "the apparent conflict between the tribe's oft-stated claim that there is no better caregiver and steward of the Grand Canyon than the tribe, and their approach to the land – which is based on heavy use and economics."
-Tribal leaders counter that the 5 million people a year who visit the National Park portion are already overburdening an area and, further, that the tribe needs financial income.
+People outside of the tribe, including Arizona environmental groups and former National Park Service officials, have expressed concern about the project's obtrusiveness in the natural environment, considering it a defacement of a national treasure.
+Former Grand Canyon National Park superintendent Robert Arnberger has described the development as "the equivalent of an upscale carnival ride," adding that he has been unable to resolve "the apparent conflict between the tribe's oft-stated claim that there is no better caregiver and steward of the Grand Canyon than the tribe, and their approach to the land – which is based on heavy use and economics."
+Tribal leaders counter that the five million people a year who visit the National Park portion are already overburdening an area and, further, that the tribe needs financial income.
 As of 2013, the Skywalk attracted approximately 370,000 visitors per year.
+In 2015, the attraction drew a million visitors in a year for the first time.

 Tourism, access, and protection

-Access to the Skywalk can be made from Las Vegas, Nevada in the north or Kingman, Arizona in the south, via Highway 93.
+Access to the Skywalk can be made from Las Vegas, Nevada, in the north or Kingman, Arizona, in the south, via Highway 93.
 The routes converge (at CR 7/Buck and Doe Rd) near Diamond Bar Road.